This post may contain affiliate links.

 This difference is key.
 If you can control the variables, self-doubt can be helpful because it forces you to prove it wrong, to conquer it and achieve success.
 That fear that it creates can be a powerful motivator, it shows us our comfort zones so we can push past it.
 But if you can’t control the variables, self-doubt is a force to be reckoned with.
 But have no fear, we’ll get more into that soon.

 So why do some people seem unaffected and others debilitated by it?

 Confidence and trust in yourself, in your abilities and strengths and ideas.
-Confidence sets the tone for your life and achievements and its crucial for success.
-If you don’t have confidence, or find yours particularly shaky – now is the perfect time to start building up those perimeters.
+Confidence sets the tone for your life and achievements and it’s crucial for success.
+If you don’t have the confidence or find yours particularly shaky – now is the perfect time to start building up those perimeters.

 Building your Confidence

-First, take a look at your habits, these 8 in particular are common for destroying your confidence.
+First, take a look at your habits, these 8, in particular, are common for destroying your confidence.
 Next, start building it back up!
-Incorporating these easy 17 confidence building strategies into your daily routine will change your life.
-Finally, download my 365 Days of Positive Affirmations (FREE!) and you will see changes in your life you never dreampt possible!
+Incorporating these easy 17 confidence-building strategies into your daily routine will change your life.
+Finally, download my 365 Days of Positive Affirmations (FREE!) and you will see changes in your life you never dreamt possible!

-Building your confidence is the perfect way to combat the fears that self-doubt bring, in fact confidence can help you fight majority of the battles without ever knowing they were there in the first place!
+Building your confidence is the perfect way to combat the fears that self-doubt brings, in fact, confidence can help you fight the majority of the battles without ever knowing they were there in the first place!
 But what happens if your confidence isn’t enough, or hasn’t been built yet?

 [RELATED: 12 No Spend Self Care Ideas]